KostasKoutrou/kostaskoutrou.github.io/_posts/2026-01-17-performance-troubleshooting-mde.md

 The next step is to parse the Performance Analyzer's report.
 To do this the cmdlet `Get-MpPerformanceReport` is used.
 This cmdlet has a lot of different available parameters, which can be viewed at Microsoft's [Performance Analyzer Reference](https://learn.microsoft.com/en-us/defender-endpoint/performance-analyzer-reference).

-Below a series of cmdlets which can help pinpoint the issue is depicted:
+Below, a series of cmdlets which can help pinpoint the issue are depicted:

 To view the overview of the recording: